agathoklisx/libved/README.md

      a tab it takes one single cell, much like a space.
 To implement some of this functionality an expensive wcwidth() should be included and algorithms should adjust.
+     [update - first days of September-2019] Both cases should be handled properly now, though the adjusted algorithms, complex as they are by nature, were quite invasive, and there is no certainity that cover all the conditions that can be met in a visual editor, because the width of the character dictates the cursor position (but see Tabwidth and Charwidth section for the semantics and details).

    - the code is young and fragile in places and some crude algorithms that had been used during this initiation, need revision and functions needs to catch